Metacello/metacello/docs/MetacelloUserGuide.md

 Metacello will silently ignore the downgrade request for Seaside and leave Seaside 3.0.9 installed in the image.

-If you want to have Seaside 3.0.9 downgraded then you used the `onDowngrade:` block:
+If you want to have Seaside 3.0.9 downgraded then you used the `onDowngrade:` block

 ```Smalltalk
 Metacello image